makersacademy/bowling-challenge/README.md

 Green.

 Now back to the runningTotal for spares.
+The running total needs to account for the first roll in the next frame and include that in the total of the frame as a bonus.

+The scoreboard needs to be able to calculate that for the frame and give it as a property.

+Green.